loudnate/openaps-glucosetools/README.md

   -h, --help  show this help message and exit

 ## Device glucose:
-  vendor openapscontrib.mmglucosetools
+  vendor openapscontrib.glucosetools

-  mmglucosetools - tools for cleaning, condensing, and reformatting history data
+  glucosetools - tools for cleaning, condensing, and reformatting history data

   USAGE       Usage Details
     clean     Resolve inconsistencies and ordering from a sequence of glucose